Biodiversity and Landscape Management

 The Green Flag judges described the University’s Peel Park and Frederick Road campuses as an impressive, diverse collection of sites with excellent facilities and features that complement each other well, including David Lewis Playing Fields and a selection of high-quality public art.

 We raised our first Green Flag outside of The Old Fire Station at our 2019 Sustainability Awards.
+We have maintained the Award every year since.

 Green Campus Group